Density estimation on smooth manifolds with normalizing flows: Experiments

-Table~\ref{tab:lhc} summarizes results for the the Large Hadron Collider data.
-While the RQ-Flow learns a good sampler for the observed data judging by the closure test score, it does not estimate the density well, as evidenced by the low log posterior estimate.
-Naive maximum likelihood does not take manifold topology into account, nor does it incentivize models to learn the shape of the embedded data submanifold, rather it relies on models with enough capacity to transform the data in the observation space to a base distribution using invertible maps.
-To the extent the model manages to learn such a map, this will result in an adequate data sampler but might concurrently lead to overestimating the density of off-the-manifold points.
-Conversely, models that learn the manifold, project points off-the-manifold onto it, which might yield more accurate density estimates.
-This is suggested by the results as models that also learn the manifold, result in much better density estimators.
-The single charted $\M$-flow variants achieve better estimates than the RQ-Flow, albeit with worse sample quality.
-The fine-tuned (early-stopped) variant of our model yields comparable results in the manifold learning task.
-It results in much better density estimates however, managing to capture a more complex topology than what is suggested by a single chart covering the whole manifold, namely Euclidean topology.
-Models trained with the SCANDAL scheme invariably trade sample quality off for better density estimates.
+Table~\ref{tab:lhc} summarizes results for the LHC data.
+While the RQ-Flow learns a good sampler for the observed data judging by the closure test score, it does not estimate the density well, as evidenced by the log posterior score.
+Maximum likelihood in the ambient space does not take manifold topology into account, rather it relies on models with enough capacity to map the data to a base distribution in the ambient space.
+To the extent the model manages to learn such a mapping, it will be an adequate data sampler but will concurrently lead to biased density estimates due to the mismatch in the volume measures.
+Conversely, models that learn (such as $\M$-flow) or preserve (such as MCF) the topological structure of the data, achieve more accurate density estimates.
+Using multiple charts, our method outperforms all baselines in log posterior scores.
+In terms of sample quality, our method yields marginally better results than the single-charted baselines, which could imply that the underlying manifold is homeomorphic to Euclidean space, meaning a single chart is enough to capture its topology, however using multiple charts is beneficial for density estimation.